Mary Losseff: Life and career

 However, by 1933, Richard had been hounded from Germany, because his father was Jewish.
 Mary stayed by his side; they went first to Vienna and then to London.
 Mary took part in some London productions, but never quite hit it off with British audiences.
 She had also started drinking heavily, which affected her ability to perform.
 Domestically and professionally, Mary declined rapidly.
 Richard detested alcohol, and the nature of the relationship changed.
 When he married the non-singing British actress Diana Napier in 1936, Mary was devastated and began drinking even more heavily.
 Mary's last major role was in the South African production of Tauber's Land of Smiles in 1939, but during this tour she was replaced by her understudy Jose Malone.
 Richard was astonishingly loyal to her until his death.
 Many of his 60-odd letters repeat the same refrain: 'I wish that everything could have been different'.
 He also carried on giving Mary a weekly allowance and sending her additional money through the post whenever he could.
 Despite Richard's never-wavering constancy and repeated attempts to persuade her to stop drinking, Mary virtually disappeared from public performance, barring the occasional concert fixed up by friends.
 The last documented appearances by her were at the Bournemouth Winter Gardens in 1950.

 Mary married the actor Brian Buchel in 1938 but the marriage did not succeed, and they separated long before divorce was granted in 1947.
 She moved to Exmouth in 1943, without Brian, then back to London to a flat in Queensway, Bayswater, in 1944 and remained there on and off until 1948, the year of Richard's death.
 She also bought a farm in Ireland, which was run by her son Dimitri and which she occasionally visited.
 She tried to bring her mother, brother and sister to Ireland and to England, but failed, and indeed she never saw her family again.
 After Richard died, her financial circumstances became desperate for a while, but she found a new partner by the name of Charles Holt, and when that relationship ended, lived with a Willy Bolt in Exmouth.
 Her National Registration Identity card gives her address as Bryn Cottage, Malltraeth, Anglesey in 1951, and in the same year she married Hugh J Owen in Anglesey.
 There is no record of a divorce, but by 1955, she was back in London, living in Acton and then Ealing.
 (There is no evidence that she lived at any time in Soho, sharing a room with a labourer who used the room by day which she used by night, as Diana Napier Tauber claimed.)
-In 1959, she met Vassia Myronovsky and moved into his house in the Hammersmith district of London, where she stayed until her death of cancer of the lung in July 1972.
+In 1959, she met Vassia Myronovsky and moved into his house in the Hammersmith district of London, where she stayed until her death caused by lung cancer in July 1972.